New Beginning (Stephen Gately song)

-"New Beginning"/"Bright Eyes" is the debut solo single of Irish singer-songwriter Stephen Gately.
-It also appeared on Gately's debut solo album, New Beginning.
-The song was released on 29 May 2000 in the United Kingdom and peaked at number three on the UK Singles Chart.
+"New Beginning" is a song by Irish singer-songwriter Stephen Gately from his debut solo album, New Beginning.
+His debut single outside Boyzone, it was released on 29 May 2000 in the United Kingdom—where it was issued as a double A-side with Gately's cover of Art Garfunkel's "Bright Eyes"—and peaked at number three on the UK Singles Chart.
 The music video for "New Beginning" was directed by Simon Hilton and shot in London.
+In the 2001 United Kingdom general election the Liberal Democrats used the song as their election theme song.